Quang-Tuyen-DINH/zelty-food/README.md

 # Zelty
-[Zelty](https://food-dinh.vercel.app/) is n ultra complete solution to replace all the others!
+[Zelty](https://food-dinh.vercel.app/) is an ultra complete solution to replace all the others!
 Designed for multi-site catering, Zelty covers all your needs: checkout, Click&Collect, centralized orders, deliveries, remote control, etc.

 ![Screenshot](./src/assets/demo/catalogue.jpg)